tflander/scalaJsonDsl/README.md

 Hint: look at the solution in the step2 branch

-- Now that we've referenced the "obj" parser in our "obj" parser, we need to define it.
+- Now that we've referenced the "obj" parser in our "value" parser, we need to define it.
 We will need to replace the TODO, but for now let's just note that a JSON object is a list of members inside of braces.
 We will come back to obj shortly.

 - Let's look ahead to the grammer rule for "member".
 A member is a stringLiteral and value pair separated by a colon.
 In our